- DDP Incoterms shipping sees the seller pay for any and all of the costs required to bring their product into the destination country of the buyer

-A DDU term stands for "Deliver Duty Unpaid", while a DDP term stands for "Deliver Duty Paid".
+A DDU term stands for "Delivery Duty Unpaid", while a DDP term stands for "Delivered Duty Paid".

 So, what does that actually mean?